RayaneCTX/ECE264-Summer-2021/practice/e2/README.md

 zip -r e2.zip e2
 ```
 The -r argument means recursive compression, so that everything inside of the e2 directory (the src and tests directories) are compressed and added
 to the archive.
+Before submitting, move the .zip file to its own directory and unzip it there to make sure it includes everything you want (source code, Makefile, unitests, etc.).
 Submit the .zip file on Brightspace.